developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/tutorial/tutApplyProfileSilently/index.md

 ---
-title:  Apply Mx Profile Silently in a Non-Blocking way:
+title:  Apply Mx Profile Silently in a Non-Blocking way
 ---

 ## Overview